Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 ahscares.org/education-programs

 At this sanctuary for injured, ill or elderly farm animals, birds and wildlife, kids will see everything from goats to peacocks to bears in one place.
-Join a General Wildlife or Wildlife in NJ program, learn about Alien Creatures (invasive species) or hear about an animal keeper’s life.
+Animal Refuge Outreach Programming includes lessons on NJ’s wildlife, alien creatures (aka invasive species) and the life of an animal keeper.

 QUEENS COUNTY FARM MUSEUM